kaichunwu/MultithreadRestaurant/README.md

 * Machine States:
   > MachineStarting, MachineStartingFood, MachineDoneFood, MachineEnding
 * Customers and cooks are multithread.
 Machines are multithread and each machine contains some threads because each machine can cook multi food.
+* Simulation can share orders and machines, but they should be synchronized.